Newbury Building Society

 • An unauthorised transaction has taken place within the last 13 months.

-10. We may suspend the use of myaccounts at any time if we have concerns over the security of your account.
+11. We may suspend the use of myaccounts at any time if we have concerns over the security of your account.
 We may close online accounts without notice to protect account holders at any time and will communicate with you regarding the closure.

-11. If you operate your account online, you will need to have a nominated current account.
+12. If you operate your account online, you will need to have a nominated current account.
 The nominated current account details must be verified by us.
-The nominated current account must be in the name of the account holder i.e. the individual (or the individual jointly with another
+The nominated current account must be in the name of the account holder i.e. the individual (or the individual jointly with another person) or the limited company.
+You may change your nominated current account but the account details must again be verified.
+In most cases we should be able to verify electronically, but if we are unable to, we will require you to provide a recent (last 3 months)

-12. Third party transactions cannot be made online.
+13. Third party transactions cannot be made online.
 In the case of joint accounts, the nominated current account can be in the name of either of the account holders or both jointly.
 This is a decision for the individual account holders in the context of the risks identified in Condition 4.

 7. Deposits